Menithal/Mals-VRM0-Utility/README.md

 - Assign SpringBone Colliders Automatically
   - Humanoid defined Head, Hands, and the Index finger Distal
   - Above but Every Single Finger + Chest
+- Bones named `FPV`/`FirstPersonOffset`/`FirstPersonBone` will be bound as the location of the FirstPersonOffset.

 # Dependencies